Helvetica Light is an easy-to-read font, with tall and narrow letters, that works well on almost every site.

 Photo Credit: Kurt Krauss

-Swimmers and Safety Team of the Swim Death's Door Test Trial
+LEFT: Swimmers and Safety Team of the 2025 Swim Death's Door Test Trial

 Photo Credit: Chris Opper

 Fri.
 Oct.
-4, 2024: The first of the Amphibious swim challenges took place when writer/exec. producer Kurt Krauss swam the half mile across the Sturgeon Bay Ship Canal.
+4, 2024: The first of the Amphibious Swim Challenges took place when Kurt Krauss swam the half mile across the Sturgeon Bay Ship Canal.
+Krauss hoped it would be the first of many open water and distance swim challenges that could benefit individuals and organizations doing good things in our communities.

 _edited_jp.jpg)